Lebanon's new parliament narrowly elects longtime speaker

 The new legislature is being ushered in as Lebanon remains in the grip of the worst economic and financial crisis in its modern history, rooted in decades of corruption and mismanagement by the ruling class, which has been running the country since the end of the civil war.

-To most Lebanese, Berri, an 84-year-old former warlord, is a symbol of this entrenched sectarian-based political system and ruling class, which continues to hold despite rising discontent and the new reform-minded lawmakers to won seats.
-But as leader of the Shiite Amal movement, which is closely allied with the powerful Hezbollah, Berri is virtually untouchable.
-The two parties hold all 27 seats allotted to Shiites in parliament.
+To most Lebanese, Berri, an 84-year-old former warlord, is a symbol of this entrenched sectarian-based political system and ruling class, which continues to hold despite rising discontent and the newly elected, reform-minded lawmakers.

+As leader of the Shiite Amal movement, which is closely allied with the militant Hezbollah group, Berri is virtually untouchable.
+The two parties hold all 27 seats allotted to Shiites in parliament under Lebanon's power-sharing system.

-The May 15 election was the first since Lebanon's economic crisis began in late 2019, sparking nationwide mass protests against the political class.
+The May 15 election was the first since Lebanon's economic crisis began in late 2019 with nationwide mass protests against the political class.
+Since then, the Lebanese currency has collapsed, banks have clamped down on depositors' money and the country's foreign currency reserves have dwindled to barely enough to purchase essentials such as fuel and medicine amid severe shortages.

-The new parliament is deeply divided with no coalition holding majority seats in the 128-member legislature.
-The militant Hezbollah group and its allies lost the majority they had held since 2018, and now hold 61 seats — four short of an absolute majority.
+The new parliament is deeply divided with no coalition holding a majority.
+Hezbollah and its allies lost the dominance they had held since 2018, and now hold 61 seats — four short of an absolute majority in the 128-seat chamber.

-The 128-seat assembly voted 65 in favor of Berri, while 23 ballots were blank and 40 were annulled.
+Berri was elected with 65 votes in favor — the lowest number he has ever received over the past three decades.
+There were 23 blank ballots and 40 were annulled.
+In 2000, Berri gor 124 votes in the assembly and in 2018, 98.

+“My hand is extended to everyone who wants to cooperate with good faith to save Lebanon,” Berri said as celebratory gunfire by his supporters rang out across parts of Beirut.
+He had issued a statement on Monday calling on his supporters to abstain from the traditional firing in the air.

 The investigation into the port explosion, when hundreds of tons of improperly stored ammonium nitrate detonated, has been stalled for months amid legal challenges by officials charged by the investigative judge.